RuthyYao/RuthyYao.github.io/_posts/2024-11-29-Boost-the-Business-Growth-Through-Effective-Campaigns.md

 | Received impressions and clicked       | 367            | 599        | 14.8038                  | 9.0701                   | 5.7162         | 89.6               |
 | Received impressions but didn't  click | 50             | 61         | 7.62                     | 6.2459                   | 2.2295         | 65.6               |
 | Didn't receive impressions             | 56             | 268        | 26.4821                  | 5.5336                   | 1.1848         | 27.2               |

+Customers who received the promotions vistis more pages in each visit than customers who didn't recieve the promotion (8.6 vs 5.5 page views per visit).
+Customers who received the promotion also purchase more than those who didn't recieved the ad (average 5 cart-add vs 1.2).
+The purchase conversion rate is substantially higher (85% vs 27.2%).

+Those who click the ad displayed higher page views, cart-add and purchases than those who didn't click the ad.
+Also note 88% of the users who received the promotion clicked the promotion ad with only 12% didn't click.
+This also shows that promotions did draw the attention of the customers.

+Finally, Let's compare the performance between the three campaigns.